semanticarts/gist/README.md

 1. Make sure you edit `version.txt` and put in the desired version number with **no leading nor trailing spaces**

-1. From this folder, Run the `bundle.bat` script (double-click or run from command line).
+1. From this folder, run the `bundle.bat` script (double-click or run from command line).
 It will serialize the OWL, and create a ZIP-able folder containing everything needed for a web download.
 The folder will have a name like `gist8.0.0_webDownload`